iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 2.8 Conversion to target currency and fiscal period
 ---------------------------------------------------

-The target currencies are initially set as USD for all countries.
-Partner countries will be requested to let us know if they would like a target currency other than USD, in which case the total amount will be converted to the target currency.
-The exchange rate date will be the last day of the quarter.
-The fiscal quarter and fiscal year may also be added as additional columns.
-These will reflect the relevant country’s own fiscal calendar[^4], until otherwise requested by a particular country.
+The target currencies are set as USD and Euro for all countries.
+An additional local currency (e.g. Kenyan shillings for the Kenya output) is also included.
+The exchange rate date is the last day of the quarter.

 2.9 Language
 ------------

-The data is available in English by default.
-However, it is also being explored whether it is possible to publish the data in French for francophone countries.
+The data is available in English and French.
+All available Titles in these languages are pulled into the outputs along with all codes.
+Some Titles and Provider and Recipient Organisations are only available in English.

 2.10 Processing of data
 -----------------------

 The data is processed on Github Actions, which is a free service as long as the processing time is less than six hours.
-This runs nightly.
+This runs every 3 hours.
 The resulting data files are published on Github Pages.
 This is also a free service, as long as no file is larger than 100MB and the total repository size is not larger than 1GB.

 Given these limits, it is important to keep file size and processing times low.
 Ensuring that the entire workflow can be delivered through free tools also significantly improves the sustainability of the tools.